kpidiba/angular_learning/deploy/readme.md

 ## DEPLOYMENT

+## CONTENT

-Deploying an Angular application involves several steps to ensure that your application is properly deployed and accessible to users.
+- Deploying an Angular application involves several steps to ensure that your application is properly deployed and accessible to users.
 Here's a general outline of the deployment process:

     This command
 compiles an angular application/library into an output directory named